Skip to content

 CDN options

 STORAGE_BACKEND: Controls what storage backend is used.
-This can be either local, backblaze, or s3, but defaults to local
+This can be either local or s3, but defaults to local

 Search, OAuth, and miscellaneous options